OpenActu/UrlBundle/Resources/doc/index.rst

 Getting Started With OpenActu\UrlBundle
 =======================================

 The url component provides a single way that allows you to simply validate, manage and more the URL you must use.

+This bundle has for goal the guaranty of consistency in crawling processes on the URL problematics.

 Prerequisites
 -------------